open-neuromorphic/open-neuromorphic.github.io/content/workshops/open-source-neuromorphic-infrastructure/index.md

 - **Christian Pehle** ([Norse](/neuromorphic-computing/software/snn-frameworks/norse/) & [jaxsnn](/neuromorphic-computing/software/snn-frameworks/jaxsnn/)), *Researcher at Cold Spring Harbor Laboratory*.
 - **Terry Stewart** ([Nengo](/neuromorphic-computing/software/snn-frameworks/nengo/)), *Lead developer of the Nengo neural simulator*.
 - **Marcel Stimberg** ([Brian](/neuromorphic-computing/software/snn-frameworks/brian/)), *Research engineer at Sorbonne Université*.

+## What You'll Learn

+This panel will provide valuable insights into:

+- **Open-Source Motivation**: Why leading developers chose to build open-source neuromorphic tools rather than proprietary solutions
+- **Development Lessons**: Real-world challenges and discoveries from building neuromorphic software libraries
+- **Community Vision**: How maintainers believe the Open Neuromorphic ecosystem should evolve
+- **Collaboration Opportunities**: Ways the community can work together to create a more competitive and unified infrastructure
+- **Strategic Priorities**: What the neuromorphic community should focus on to accelerate adoption and impact

+## Target Audience

+This workshop is designed for:

+- **Researchers** working in neuromorphic computing who want to understand the software ecosystem
+- **PhD students** exploring neuromorphic tools and seeking guidance on library selection
+- **Industry practitioners** interested in the open-source neuromorphic landscape
+- **Software developers** considering contributing to neuromorphic libraries
+- **Community leaders** interested in ecosystem development and collaboration

 ## Key Discussion Topics